cwatson1998/cis-6730-hw/README.md

 # CIS 6730 HW Assignments

+# HW 2: SPIN
+In order to make things easier, I'm putting the second homework in its own Git Repo.
+Please clone this one: https://github.com/cwatson1998/cis-6730-hw-spin
+The deadline will be 11:59pm on 3/16.

 ## HW 1: Dafny
 ### Typo fix
 There was a typo in hw.md that someone (thank you!) noticed on Piazza: